vmware/singleton/CONTRIBUTING.md

 The coding style follows [JAVA style](https://petroware.no/javastyle.html).

 ### Build and Test
-Unit test cases should be added to cover the new code.
+Unit test cases should be added to cover new code.
-Run build.gradle with 'clean build' to generate the build and run unit tests.
+Run command `gradle clean build` to generate build and run unit tests.

+You can defer to run unit tests through CI pipeline after pushing your change.

+**Note:**

-Note: For now, a Singleton server is needed to run unit tests locally.
-Refer to [this](https://github.com/vmware/singleton/blob/master/README.md) to setup a service.
-Then copy src/test/resources/JavaclientTest {service folder}/l10n/bundles/
+For now, it needs a Singleton server to run unit tests.
+Refer to [this](https://github.com/vmware/singleton/blob/master/README.md) to setup a Singleton server.
+Then copy src/test/resources/JavaclientTest to {Singleton server folder}/l10n/bundles.
+Start Singleton server.
-You can defer to run this through CI pipeline after pushing your change.

 ## Keep sync with upstream